gperdrizet/ds9-course-materials/README.md

 ## 2025-03-17

 Added notebook with 3D plotly visualization of iris dataset featurespace.
-See [here]
+See [here](https://github.com/gperdrizet/ds9-course-materials/blob/main/notebooks/feature_space.ipynb).
+Note: to see the plot, you must start a codespace on this repository and run the notebook.

 ## 2025-03-14